How To Format A Hard Drive For Video Editing

 However, when formatting a drive, you will be prompted to choose the formatting type.

-Here are the best options for video editing:
+Here are the best options for a video editing workflow:

 exFAT is the most well-rounded format out there, primarily because it can be read by both Mac and Windows computers.

-Many cameras also default to exFAT when formatting their cards.
+Many pro cameras also default to exFAT when formatting their cards.

 The only downside to exFAT is that it is a bit more susceptible to corruption if a drive is not ejected safely.
 But as long as you follow the proper unmounting procedure, exFAT is a reliable and versatile format.

-Also known as Mac OS Extended, HFS+ is a Mac-only format.
+Also known as Mac OS Extended, HFS+ is a Mac-only format developed by Apple.

 This is the most common Windows-only format.
 It supports file permissions for security, journaling, and a few other data-protection features.